 - Non-native speakers: 74 million

 Spanish is the second of the most widely spoken languages globally in terms of the number of native speakers.
-In addition, it is the third most used on the internet.
+In addition, it is the most spoken of the Romance languages, and is the third most used on the internet.

 Its enormous colonial expansion took it not only to America, but also to Africa and Asia.
 Due to migration, the United States is the second country with the largest number of Spanish speakers in the world.